Klortho/d3-flextree/flextree-api.md

 <a name="nodeSize" href="#nodeSize">#</a> tree.<b>nodeSize</b>([<i>nodeSize</i>])

 If *nodeSize* is specified as a two-element array, sets a fixed size for each node as [x_size, y_size]. *nodeSize* can also be specified as a function that takes one argument (the node) and returns a two-element array.
-If *nodeSize* is not specified, returns the current node size, which defaults to null indicating that the layout is determined using the overall [tree.size](#size) property instead of using a fixed node size.
+If *nodeSize* is not specified, returns the current node size, which defaults to null indicating that the layout is determined using the overall [tree.size](#size) property.
 The layout size is specified in *x* and *y*, but this is not limited screen coordinates and may represent an arbitrary coordinate system.

 The nodeSize property is exclusive with [tree.size](#size); setting tree.nodeSize sets tree.size to null.

+<a name="setNodeSizes" href="#setNodeSizes">#</a> tree.<b>setNodeSizes</b>([<i>setNodeSizes</i>])

+If *setNodeSizes* is specified as *true*, then the layout function will set the x_size and y_size attributes on every node in the tree.
+If *setNodeSizes* is not specified, this will return the current value, which defaults to *false*.

 <a name="sort" href="#sort">#</a> tree.<b>sort</b>([<i>comparator</i>])